itsSysTime/TSF-PComp/README.md

 3. Open command prompt in the directory where `TSforge.sln` can be found
 4. Run `C:\dotnet-sdk-9.0.200-win-x64\dotnet.exe build -c Release TSforge.sln`
 5. Built binaries can be found in `TSforgeCLI\bin\Release\net35`
+6. Although the repository is already pre-compiled, you can rebuild it in cases where you need to recover the original.

 ## Credits